 Welcome to ISU

-Welcome to Summer 2022 Semester
+Welcome to the Summer 2023 Semester

 Make sure your current in-session address information is on AccessPlus.

 The ISU Emergency Contact system will provide information for person(s) the university needs to contact in case of a personal emergency (e.g., if you are injured, become ill and cannot transport yourself).
 Note that this information is separate from your contact information and is not automatically updated.
 To submit your emergency contact information, go to AccessPlus and choose “Emergency Contact” from the left navigation menu on the homepage.
 This contact information is considered confidential and is only available to campus emergency response staff.